MauroAbidalCarrer/diary_and_notes/objectives.md

       - meta:
             -  use with top public score notebook
             -  read top public score notebook to try and recreate the weight search process.
             -  Search for other preprocessing steps.

 ### By priorty:
+- thm branch groups
+- merge with best lb score notebook
+- more folds?
+- more preprocessing
+- equalize target distribution

 <!-- - Use different branches for each tof sensor (we can probably use groups in the alexnets intead of using multiple alex nets) -->